Zeida/Zeida/README.md

 [![Outlook](https://img.shields.io/badge/Outlook-Email-blue?logo=microsoftoutlook&style=for-the-badge)](mailto:zeidaromen@outlook.es)
 [![Discord](https://img.shields.io/badge/Discord-Chat-purple?logo=discord&style=for-the-badge)](https://discordapp.com/users/zeidaromen#3733)
 [![CodePen](https://img.shields.io/badge/CodePen-Profile-black?logo=codepen&style=for-the-badge)](https://codepen.io/Zeida)
+---

+**📂 Project Organization:**
+To better organize my work from **ULPGC**, I've moved my university projects into a dedicated organization.
+This allows me to separate my **personal projects** from the work completed during my studies in **Computer Engineering**.
+It also provides a clearer presentation of my coding journey and showcases the various exercises and projects I've completed.

 ## 🌈 Who am I?
 I'm a passionate advocate for teamwork in multidisciplinary settings, where collaboration and a positive atmosphere thrive! 🤝 I believe that innovation is the 💓 of progress, and I'm always excited about projects that add real value to society.